MC Ren

-Lorenzo Jerald Patterson (born June 16, 1969), better known by his stage name MC Ren, is an American rapper, songwriter and record producer from Compton, California.
-He is the founder and owner of the record label Villain Entertainment.
+Lorenzo Jerald Patterson (born June 16, 1969), known professionally by his stage name MC Ren, is an American rapper, songwriter, and record producer from Compton, California.
+He is the founder and owner of the independent record label Villain Entertainment.

 MC Ren began his career as a solo artist signed to Eazy-E's Ruthless Records in early 1987, while still attending high school.
-By the end of 1987, after having written nearly half of Eazy-Duz-It, he became a member of N.W.A.
-After the group disbanded in 1991, he stayed with Ruthless, releasing three solo albums including the controversial Shock of the Hour before leaving the label in 1998.
+By mid-1988, after having written nearly half of Eazy-Duz-It, Ren had become a member of N.W.A, with whom he released recorded two albums and one EP.
+After the group disbanded in 1991, Ren stayed with Ruthless, releasing three solo albums—including the controversial Shock of the Hour (1993)—before leaving the label in 1998.

 In 2016, he was inducted into the Rock and Roll Hall of Fame as a member of N.W.A.

+In 2024, he received a Grammy Lifetime Achievement Award as a member of N.W.A.
+He showed up to the ceremony to accept the award along with Ice Cube, DJ Yella, The D.O.C., and Lil Eazy-E.

 Early life

 Lorenzo Jerald Patterson was born in Compton, California, on June 16, 1969, and raised in Pannes Ave. around Kelly Park.
 He grew up with his parents, two brothers and a sister.
 His father used to work for "the government", until he later opened up his own barber shop.
 Patterson joined the Kelly Park Compton Crips (of which Eazy-E would also become a member) in attempt to make money, but soon departed and turned to drug dealing as he felt it was more lucrative.
 Following a raid on his childhood friend MC Chip's house, Patterson quit dealing and focused thereafter on making music.

 Patterson attended Dominguez High School, where he met his future collaborator, DJ Train.
 At this time, he developed an interest in hip hop music, and began writing songs with MC Chip, with whom he formed the group Awesome Crew, and performed at parties and nightclubs.
 Patterson officially began his rap career upon joining forces with another childhood friend, Eric "Eazy-E" Wright, in 1985.
 Patterson graduated from high school in 1987 and he planned to join the United States Army after graduation, but changed his mind after watching the 1987 film Full Metal Jacket.